linsalrob/ceeqlib/README.md

 ceeqlib is written in pure C using only the standard library to ensure portability among machines.
 See the Installation section.

+# Refactoring

+We're refactoring ceeqlib to be a series of libraries that you can use.
+The first library is ceeq_fastq which will read and write fastq data in a variety of formats, and use the data in different programs.

 # Getting started